rfslf/RHCP/README.md

 <h3>English</h3>
 <h5>Greetings , travaler!</h3>
 <p><div>This Addon is for World of Warcraft: Classic.
-RHEL let you assign Healers(heal, buff, dispell) in a raid to Tanks and groups and post the assignments to the Raid or in the custom  channel.<div>
+RHEL let you assign Healers(heal, buff, dispell) in a raid to Tanks and groups and post the assignments to the Raid or in the custom  channel or wisp to healer.<div>
 <h5>Features:</h3>
 <div>Version of actual addon is 0.9 beta and he can do next features:<div></p>
 <ol>